ndkoval/ndkoval.github.io/_pages/projects.md

 ### Dl-Check: a tool for finding potential deadlocks<a id="dl-check"/>
 <https://github.com/Devexperts/dlcheck>

 *Dl-Check* determines potential deadlock as a lock hierarchy violation and finds them via dynamic analysis in Java programs.
-This tool is implemented as Java agent and injects analysis code within class transformation during class loading, therefore it’s possible to use *Dl-Check* without any code change.
-The base algorithm for finding lock hierarchy violations is based on new cycles detection in the lock-order graph.
-For this purpose, an algorithm for incremental topological order maintenance is used.
+This tool is implemented as a Java agent and injects analysis code within class transformation during class loading, making it possible to use *Dl-Check* without code changes.
+The base algorithm for finding lock hierarchy violations is based on cycle detection in the lock-order graph's cycle, leveraging incremental topological order maintenance for that.

 **Related publications:**
 * [Dl-Check: dynamic potential deadlock detection tool for Java programs](/publications/#dl_check_17) @ TMPA 2017